mysql-monitoring

 Telegraf has many input plugins that can collect a wide range of network performance statistics.
 In this example, we will show you how to configure the MySQL plugin in 3 easy steps.

-1. You will need to open your telegraf.conf file in a vim shell or text editor, locate and uncomment the [[inputs.mysql]] line.
+1. You must open your telegraf.conf file in a vim shell or text editor, locate and uncomment the [[inputs.mysql]] line.

 Then uncomment the 'servers' line and specify your server and db credentials:

 NOTE: If no server is specified, localhost will be used.
-However, it's best practice to configure db credentials for authenticating the connection to the agent.
+However, it's best practice to configure db credentials to authenticate the connection to the agent.
 This is an example of how to configure the 'servers' line to a local running instance of MySQL with TCP as the default protocol and 3306 as the default port:

 servers = ["telegraftest:password123@tcp(127.0.0.1:3306)/?tls=false"]